hackerb9/Tandy-Terminfo/README.md

 	Control-\: backward-char	# Use 'stty quit undef' to make this work.
 	$endif

+### .emacs for flow control

+Emacs, by default uses C-s for search.
+You can tell emacs that the td200 will be using C-s for XON/XOFF flow control by adding this to your .emacs file:

+	;; Tandy 200 is too slow and
+	;; requires XON/XOFF flow control.
+	(enable-flow-control-on "td200")

 ## Testing

 You can test whether it worked by pressing Control-L. If it clears the